ONSdigital/dp-cli/project_generation/COMPLETE_PROJECT_SETUP.md

 The project templating tool can be used to also create a repository.
 ____

+## WARNING

+Interim actions required after completion of generating a repository
+- Change branch name `main` to `master`
+- Update security settings for the `master` branch to match that of `main`

+These steps should be removed once CI has been updated to use `main` as the leading branch.

 ## Prerequisites

 ### Be up to date